 Partners

-MemLab partners with scientists around the world to drive research on membrane processes, focusing on solutions that address pressing societal challenges such as water purification, environmental protection, and sustainable resource management
+MemLab collaborates with scientists worldwide to advance membrane‑process research and develop solutions for pressing societal challenges in water purification, environmental protection, and sustainable resource management.

 Industrial partners